airbytehq/glossary/content/term/apache arrow.md

 ---
-title: "What is Apache Arrow"
+title: "What is Apache Arrow?"
 tags:
 - data engineering
 ---